Learning with autism is better, here.

 How will the extra space be used?
 Why do you need so much space?

 More room, for more students.
-Our classroom space has always been far too tight.
-We’ve literally been bumping chairs.
-And we’ve turned away too many students and their families over the years.
+Our previous classroom space was far too tight.
+We’ve turned away too many students and their families over the years.
 This community needs schools like Janus and the needs are growing each year.

-We’ve added more space so we can create opportunities for another 10 to 20 more families this year alone.
+We’ve added more space so we can create opportunities for another 5 to 10 more families each year.
 Local families deserve to find the right school for their child, and not have their child struggle in a learning environment that doesn’t meet their needs.

 How will having more students impact current students at Janus?